zaidqureshi2/Resume/resume.txt

 *July 2011 to present day*

-- Built, sold, diagnosed, and repaired Windows PCs.
+- Build, sell, diagnose, and repaire Windows PCs.
-- Compilation of the bi-weekly newsletter.
+- Compile the bi-weekly newsletter
-- Writing of scripts in Python, Node.js, and Excel for various in-store tasks.
+- Write scripts in Python, nodeJS, and Excel for various in-store tasks

 ## References